abdusco/abdus.dev/src/projects/askme/askme.md

 # {{ title }}

-**askme** is a mini utility that prompts user questions and prints answers in key-value format to console.
+**askme** is a mini utility that prompts user questions and prints answers in key-value format to the console.
 Questions are provided as command arguments as `"question"` or as `"question=default answer"` format.
 You can also specify a key with `key:` prefix.

 ## Usage